 CBD Oil Is For Olympians Too

 Every couple years the winter and summer Olympics come around and it is absolutely must see tv for me.
 I’m in awe of every event, the amazing feats of athleticism, the laser sharp focus the athletes display from skiing to sprinting.
 I find myself in awe of their constant dedication year-after-year.
 The attention to detail at every practice, the focus on nutrition and recovery is amazing.
 It’s hard enough for me to remember to take my vitamins and do cardio after upper body days, so yes I am completely mystified by Olympians.
-What’s interesting to note is that with all the technology, training knowledge and supplementation science, more and more Olympians are using CBD oil to aid in their recovery, but more on that later.
+What’s interesting to note is that with all the technology, training knowledge and supplementation science, more and more Olympians are using CBD oil, but more on that later.

 Swimming has always been an event that captured my imagination.
 I can swim just enough to save my life and oddly enough I can’t float.
 Take the amazing effort of competitive swimming and combine it with my ineptitude in the sport, and voila you get an avid envious fan.